Pasilalinic-sympathetic compass: The hypothesis

-Benoit claimed that when snails mate, a special type of fluid forms a permanent telepathic link between them.
+Benoit claimed that when snails mate, an etheric escargotic fluid forms a permanent telepathic link between them.
 This fluid forms an invisible thread that keeps the snails in "sympathetic communication" by using animal magnetism similar to an electric current pulsating along it.
 They claimed that this method would work instantly, wirelessly, over any distance, and be more reliable than a telegraph.

 This was not the first attempt to create a form of sympathetic communication.
 There are stories of Rosicrucians cutting pieces off the flesh of their arm and transplanting it with another person, with the alphabet tattooed on the flesh.
 By using a magnetized needle to prick the letters they wished to communicate, telepathy would be achieved.
 It was upon these stories that Benoit built his theory.
 William Brooke O'Shaughnessy is one prominent telegrapher who experimented with using human skin to send and receive messages.

 The apparatus

 Benoit did not have enough financial capital to build his design.
 Benoit persuaded Monsieur Triat, manager of a Paris gymnasium, to give him lodgings and an allowance, having impressed upon him the importance of his discovery.
 After a year Triat's patience grew thin, and he demanded to see a working model.

 The apparatus consisted of a scaffold of 10-foot-long wooden beams supporting zinc bowls lined with a cloth soaked in a copper sulphate solution; the cloth was held in place by a line of copper.
 At the bottom of each of the 24 basins was a snail, glued in place, and each associated with a different letter of the alphabet.
 An identical second device held the paired snails.
 To transmit a letter, the operator touched one of the snails.
 This was supposed to cause a reaction in the corresponding snail, which could then be read by the receiving operator.